simongarton/AdventOfCode/readme.md

 ## Day 23: A long walk.
 (1/2)

-Route finding, A*, priority queue, yeah, yeah, done this before ... wait, you want the longest distance ?
+Route finding, A*, priority queue, yeah, yeah, done this before ... wait, you want the _longest_ distance ?

 Turns out to be one of the best bits of logic / coding I think I've ever done.
 Use DFS to split the map into a graph of nodes and edges, where the nodes are intersections.
 Then use A* to find the shortest path between each pair of nodes - only some are valid, given slopes.
 Then finally use that to build a new graph and use DFS to find all the (valid) routes between the start, intersections and nodes.

-This was key - mapping out by hand in Excel where the sub-routes could go.
+This was very important - mapping out by hand in Sheets where the sub-routes could go.

 ![Part 1](2023-23.1.png)